noble-numbat-1/etude/general/quick.md

     - easier to add new physical or virtual datacenters to the cluster later
 - Data versioning
   - Cassandra uses mutation **timestamp** versioning.
-  - provided either from a client clock or the coordinator node’s clock.
+  - provided either from a client clock or the coordinator node's clock.
   - each column in a row resolves concurrent mutations according to last-write-wins conflict resolution.
   - data in each replica will eventually consistency.
 - Dataset partitioning by hashing